 The Nature Research Center is an interactive space filled with natural light and opportunities for hands-on learning.

-Green Square Complex is a two-block, mixed-use sustainable development project that unites North Carolina’s Department of Environment and Natural Resources (DENR) and the North Carolina Museum of Natural Sciences in the heart of downtown.
-The Complex promotes stewardship by example and provides experiential learning opportunities focused on current scientific research and the environmental issues affecting daily lives
+Green Square Complex is a two-block, mixed-use sustainable development project in the heart of downtown Raleigh.
+Moreover, it unites North Carolina’s Department of Environment and Natural Resources (DENR) with the North Carolina Museum of Natural Sciences.
+Together, they promote:

 Award-Winning Design

-- Merit Award, Gold Nugget Awards, Pacific Coast Builders Conference, 2013
+• Merit Award, Gold Nugget Awards, Pacific Coast Builders Conference, 2013

-- Sir Walter Raleigh for Community Appearance, Raleigh City Council, 2012
+• Sir Walter Raleigh for Community Appearance, Raleigh City Council, 2012

-- Green Design Award, Environmental Awards, City of Raleigh 2012
+• Green Design Award, Environmental Awards, City of Raleigh 2012

 USGBC LEED Platinum-Certified